zacharycohn/acqstack-journeymap/_pages/internal-clients/agreements.md

 title: Agreements
 ---

-### How long does this process usually take?
-Huge variance.
-Anywhere from a few weeks to a months and months.
-As of December 2016, the average time is 42 days.

 ### What happens in this stage?
 Warning: You can proceed with the project before this phase is done for internal procurements, but expect this process to be long and full of unexpected surprises and requirements.
 Start this phase as soon as a TTS PM is assigned to your project, and stay on top of it.